OfficeDev/open-xml-docs/docs/presentation/structure-of-a-presentationml-document.md

  ![Minimum presentation folder structure](../media/odc_oxml_ppt_documentstructure_fig01.jpg)

-The presentation.xml file contains \<sld\> (Slide) elements that reference the slides in the presentation.
+The presentation.xml file contains `<sld/>` (Slide) elements that reference the slides in the presentation.
 Each slide is associated to the presentation by means of a slide ID and a relationship ID.
 The **slideID** is the identifier (ID) used within the package to identify a slide and must be unique within the presentation.
 The **id** attribute is the relationship ID that identifies the slide part definition associated with a slide.
 For more information about the slide part, see [Working with presentation slides](working-with-presentation-slides.md).

 The following XML code is the PresentationML that represents the presentation part of a presentation document that contains a single slide.
 This code is generated when you run the Open XML SDK code to create a minimum presentation.